GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Summarizing the Benefits
 ------------------------

-- Generation of mathematical models
+- Generation of mathematical models in Python
-- Data independent modeling
+- Abstract algebraic data independent modeling in Python
-- Convenient handling of sparse data structures
+- Convenient handling of sparse data structures in Python
-- Streamlined optimization pipeline management
+- Streamlined optimization pipeline management in Python